Wjchou2/Learnify/README.md

 Click the link and to try out the website: <a>https://wjchou2.github.io/Learnify/index.html</a>

-Create new tasks, check them off and click the X to clear them.
+Create new tasks, check them off, and click the X to clear them.

 Choose from a couple different background sounds to listen to, more coming soon.